Francoded/AFParser-Library/README.md

 ### Preparing Input

-The created LL(k) AFParser expects token-based input stored in a Tokenizer-derived object.
-FlexTokenizer is a derived Tokenizer class that uses Flex generated scanner to tokenize input.
+Created _AFParser_ objects expect token-based input stored in a _Tokenizer_-derived object. _FlexTokenizer_ is a derived _Tokenizer_ class that uses Flex generated scanner to tokenize input.

-The following is the Flex specification used to generate the Flex lexer for the binary number AFParser example given earlier.
+The following is the Flex specification used to generate the Flex lexer for the running binary number example.

 lexer.l:
 ```